VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 ## 1 Introduction

-The [General Purpose Optical Character Recognition](https://marketplace.mendix.com/link/component/118392) app service can help you extract text,table and barcode from images or PDF documents and get output in XML formats in bulk.
+The [General Purpose Optical Character Recognition](https://marketplace.mendix.com/link/component/118392) app service can help you extract text, table and barcode from images or PDF documents and get output in XML formats in bulk.

 ### 1.1 Features